farqai-zz/Hudl/README.md

 # Hudl
-Hudl Automation Tests that test for login successfully and unsuccessfully, along with password rest functionality.
+Hudl Automation Tests that test for login along with password rest functionality.

 ## Requirements